lcouellan/judoclub/README.md

 ## License

-This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU License - see the [LICENCE](LICENSE) file for details